haptork/csaransh/README.md

 We are using DBSCAN algorithm for vacancies to find the vacancy density clusters.
 We find the impact of a subcascade as the number of vacancies in the cluster.
 We found the density based clustering with some obvious tweaking (ignoring very less impact subcascades) to be a good measure of subcascading and its impact measure.

+### Classification and Dimensionality Reduction

+We use [UMAP](https://umap-learn.readthedocs.io/en/latest/) and [t-SNE](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html) for dimensionality reduction on the cluster features found for pattern matching.
+We use these embeddings for plotting and to find the classification with [HDBSCAN](https://pypi.org/project/hdbscan/) algorithm.

 ## Contributions

 Contributions are welcome in the form of suggestions, ideas, code, bug fixes, constructive feedback.
+We see exploring parameters of subcascades such as their volume using convex hull etc. can be a good direction to extend.
+Adding more methods to pattern matching subcascades and cascades can be useful to break down the cascades and understand them better.
-The current direction is to improve the efficiency of the interface using React's DOM unmounting effectively and adding more methods to pattern matching and subcascading and finding out how they relate to number of defects, other cascades etc.
+The current direction for web interface is to improve the efficiency of the interface by splitting the single webpack js file into different bundles.

 We hope the current software can help explore many new ideas but we believe that it is just the beginning.

 ## Citation

 You can use this [paper](https://arxiv.org/abs/1811.10923) for citation until we submit a JOSS paper on the implementation for the use of code, methods or results.
-Also, please consider to give the link to the github project page.
+Also, please consider to cite the link to this github project page.